 Scott E. Yonker

 Firms whose human capital is concentrated in a few irreplaceable employees lack diversification in their human capital stock, exposing them to key human capital risk.
 Using "key man life insurance" disclosures to measure this risk, we show that exposed firms are riskier.
 These younger, smaller, growth firms have abnormally high volatility and following announcement of key employee departures, the most exposed firms lose 8% of their value.
 Key employees tend to be highly educated.
-They are four times more likely to hold Ph.D.'s than top managers, and firms with key human capital risk earn abnormal relative returns.
+They are four times more likely to hold Ph.D.'s than top managers, and firms with key human capital are more innovative.

 Number of Pages in PDF File: 67

-Keywords: human capital, risk, key employees, life insurance, disclosure
+Keywords: human capital, risk, key employees, life insurance, innovation, disclosure

 JEL Classification: G32, J24, O31, O32